 In the event of a school emergency or lockdown, we will communicate about what is happening just as soon as we are able to confirm the information from school officials, law enforcement or emergency responders.

 Our goal is to provide credible, accurate and useful information to the public as soon as possible.
-Please be aware that information received from sources other than the school administrator or Round Valley Schools may be inaccurate or outdated.
+Please be aware that information received from sources other than the School Administrator, Round Valley District Office, on our Official Media Page may be inaccurate or outdated.

 Look for updates on the District Facebook page (@roundvalleyschools).
-We also may post an onscreen alert on our website.
+We also may post an onscreen alert on our District Website.
 Eagar Police Department's Facebook page (@eagarpd) is also another good place for information.

 We also communicate by sending messages directly to the parents and guardians of our students.
 This may include emergency text messages, email,or phone calls.
 Please make sure your emergency contact information is up to date at your child's school.